Police release names of suspects in Mandan stabbing incident

 The four under arrest and Lund are acquaintances, Flaten said, but the nature of their relationship is unclear.

 Anugwom is scheduled for a March 31 jury trial for felony aggravated assault and preventing arrest and a misdemeanor charge of minor in possession, court documents show.
 He also has an open misdemeanor drug paraphernalia case in Sioux County.
-The initial appearance in that case is set for March 16.
+The initial appearance in that case was set for Monday.

 North Dakota court records do not show any violent crimes for Felix or Willey.